nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_deploy/files_deploy.md

 11. Click **Next**.

-    By default, Files will automatically create a Protection Domain to take daily snapshots of the Files cluster and retain the previous 2 snapshots.
+    By default, FILES will automatically create a Protection Domain to take daily snapshots of the Files cluster and retain the previous 2 snapshots.
 After deployment, the snapshot schedule can be modified and remote replication sites can be defined.